tylimbach/RubiksCubeAI/README.md

 ## Installation & Running
 You must have Python 3 installed.
 The project was tested and developed using Python 3.9.

 Download the desired release's source code on GitHub.
-Navigate to top-level folder containing the README and the cubesolver directory, start the script with the command: _python3 cubesolver_
+Navigate to the PythonApp directory containing the README and the cubesolver directory, start the script with the command: _python3 cubesolver_
 ```shell
 /rubiks-cube $ python3 cubesolver